coderefinery/social-coding/content/software-licensing.md

 You wrote an original algorithm from scratch (in Python, C++, Rust, etc.).
 Your repository contains only your original source code and dependency specifications (`requirements.txt`, `CMakeLists.txt`, `Cargo.toml`).

 * **Licensing Goal**: You want **maximum adoption** and zero friction for commercial or academic reuse.
 * **Legal Reality**: External dependencies remain separate works.
-Because you have not bundled third-party code inside your repository, you hold full copyright over your original codebase.
+Because you have not bundled third-party code inside your repository, no inbound license terms constrain your choice.
 * **JLA Selection Strategy**: To ensure downstream users must acknowledge your original authorship while granting them maximum flexibility to incorporate your code into both open and proprietary software, you require citation credit (`Incl.
 Copyright`) without imposing share-alike conditions (leaving `Copyleft/Share a.` unselected).

 :::{solution}